 - For ceremony type, enter "Religious".
 This is important.
 Even if you will be conducting a completely non-religious ceremony you still need to enter "Religious".
 The reason for this is that the designation "Religious" and "Civil" mean something different to the Iowa Government.
 Civil is a designation for government officials.
 Everything else is considered religious, even if you include no religious references in the wedding.

 STEP 4RETURN THE IOWA MARRIAGE LICENSE

-After the marriage license is completed it must be returned to the County Clerk.
+After the marriage license is completed it must be returned to the County Recorder.
 This is usually the responsibility of the couple though some states require this to be done by the minister.

 Specific instructions on how to return the marriage license should be included with the marriage license when it is issued to the couple.
 If these instructions are not included with the marriage license, you can call the issuance office for further clarification.